AlexMarlet/Books_Recommander_System/README.md

 To get it better i strongly suggest you read the readme ⬇⬇⬇⬇

+## Structure of the repository:
+**Recommender 1.1.py** -> the recommender (our best recommender system) **all_in_one_enrichment.py** -> the file where we merged all our enrichment work **items_enriched.csv** -> the enriched books dataset **interactions.csv** -> the original interactions dataset **items.csv** -> the original books dataset

+The **book_user_history.csv** is a modified version of the interactions.csv that give for every books all the user that borrowed them and the date of the interactions as well.
+The **user_borrowing_history.csv** is also a modified version of interactions.csv that gives us all the books borrowed by each user and the date of every of the interaction

+All the other files are the the specific parts of the enrichment / data cleanning work that are split into pieces if one specifique part is needed in the data cleaning enrichment so you don't need to run the entire all_in_one_enrichment.py.
+But for clarity we decided to remove them from the repository they were 13 unecessary file.
+We can still provide them if asked !

 ## About the data cleaning and the making of items_enriched.csv

 Executive Summary